Omnikon-Org/schema-cast/README.md

 1. **Standard JSON Schema:** You write standard JSON Schema with `$ref` pointers.
 2. **Extension Metadata:** You add `x-schema-cast` to properties to define relationships, primary keys, and indexes.
 3. **Compiler Engine:** Schema Cast resolves `$ref` graphs natively, validates the JSON Schema, and extracts the metadata into a unified Internal Representation (IR).
-4. **Generators:** The IR is passed to language-specific plugins (TypeScript, Go, Rust, PostgreSQL, Prisma) to generate code.
+4. **Generators:** The IR is passed to language-specific plugins to generate code.

 ### Relationships using `$ref`